Home Daily News Roundup The Remuneration Conversation; Lawyers Want The SEC To Investigate Zeta For Fraud

 Zeta responded on Thursday, claiming the Culper report is “riddled with misrepresentations” and failed to even name the correct company responsible for auditing Zeta.

-Shares of Zeta Global dropped 8.5% on Wednesday, and law firm Block & Leviton is launching a securities fraud investigation into Zeta.
+Shares of Zeta Global dropped 8.5% on Wednesday.
+Meanwhile, law firm Block & Leviton is looking into whether Zeta engaged in securities fraud with an eye on filing a report with the SEC.

 X Marks The … Something